anabeloff/usefulScripts/README.md

 </br>

 <h2>Tax2taxid.R</h2>
-This script comes useful if you want to train RDP classifer with your own dataset.
+This script comes useful if you want to train RDP classifaer with your own dataset.
 Training requers a taxid file along with sequence file.
 </br>
-For training the sequence FASTA file hast to have sequence names formated as: sequence ID, space, sequence taxonomy (where each taxonomic group separated by ';').
+For training, the sequence FASTA file has to have sequence names formated as: sequence ID, space, sequence taxonomy (where each taxonomic group separated by ';').
 </br>
 The taxonomy id file example you can find on RDP classifier page.